MichaelTroyer/ArcGIS_Export_Attachments_with_Metadata/README.md

 ## Pics_to_Feature_Class.pyt

 Takes geotagged photographs and creates a database and point feature class and adds the photos as attachments.
-ESRI also implmented this, which I didn't realize when I wrote this one..
-Ah nuts..
+*ESRI also implmented this, which I didn't realize when I wrote this one..
+Ah nuts.. :+1: